JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Users, groups, permissions
     - Where does UI sit - in Dashboard or separate.
 Consider Standalone vs Network
     - Global var with userLoggedIn
-    - What and how is cached locally - and how refreshed
+    - What and how is cached locally - and how refreshed?
+Ie BackgroundColours should be stored locally and only updated if and when needed.
     - Finalise group membership / roles
     - Where system settings like Security Model ?
     - Add UserID to ALL data and code -> where needed ...